 A WordPress theme pushes the concept of a web template system further.

 A WordPress theme controls and integrates all of the design elements of your web site.
 It allows you to add a “skin” to your entire site much like a website template system does but also gives you more control over the management, appearance and customization of the template features.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-In plain English terms, what this means is that you can modify the appearance of your website as often as you want without affecting your site’s content and all the functionality you’ve built into it.
-For example, if you have set up WordPress site for e-commerce, replacing the theme won’t affect the content or the functionality of your site.
-All e-commerce features, site and plugin settings and product information will remain intact, but the site will look completely different.
+Basically, what this means is that a theme lets you modify the appearance of your site as much and as often as you want without affecting your website’s content and all the functionality you’ve built into it.
+For example, if WP website has been configured for e-commerce, replacing the theme won’t affect the content or the functionality of the web site.
+All e-commerce features, site settings and product information will remain intact, but your site will look completely different.

 This is huge!
 Why?